WickedSmartLabs/Sage-AI/README.md

 ## Solution

-Sage-AI implements a modular architecture that allows user input to flow through a structured processing pipeline.
+Sage-AI implements a modular assistant architecture that processes conversational input through a centralized AI engine.

-The system manages conversation context, checks previously learned knowledge, and generates responses through a centralized AI engine.
-This design enables the assistant to learn new information over time while maintaining a clear and explainable processing flow.
+The system records conversation history, checks for previously learned knowledge, and generates responses using a structured processing pipeline.
+This approach allows the assistant to gradually learn new information while maintaining a clear and explainable response process.

 ---